Grizvold/Documentations-and-Guides/echo "# Documentations-and-Guides" >> README.md git init git add README.md git commit -m "first commit" git remote add origin https:/github.com/Grizvold/docker-compose.md

-Putty
+##Putty info

+ip | 172.22.193.36
+usr | root
+pswd | rootroot

 ip: 172.22.193.36
 usr: root
 pswd: rootroot

-Docker Compose | Second Header
+Docker Command | Description
 ------------ | -------------

-docker ps -a - view all docker processes docker ps -a -f status=exited - filter to only exited containers. docker rm $(docker ps -a -f status=exited -q) - Remove all exited containers docker stop $(docker ps -a -q) - stop all containers.
+docker ps -a | View all docker processes docker ps -a -f status=exited | Filter to only exited containers docker rm $(docker ps -a -f status=exited -q) | Remove all exited containers docker stop $(docker ps -a -q) | Stop all containers

 docker system prune - clean up any resources — images, containers, volumes, and networks — that are dangling. docker system prune -a - To additionally remove any stopped containers and all unused images.